Noise Levels in 12816, NY | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 301 12816 residents, or 7.4%, live above that level.
 By land area, 7.0% of 12816 is above 55 dBA.

 Average noise levels for 12816 residents, grouped by direction from the center of 12816.
-Southern 12816 carries the highest population-weighted average; Western 12816 carries the lowest.
-Just 0% of residents in Western 12816 live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern 12816.
+The highest population-weighted average is in southeastern 12816; the lowest is in southwestern 12816, where just 0% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Eastern 12816